Elinor Answers Your FAQ

 My brother Rob Florence took over the farm and built a new home for his family.
 However, the old house is still used as a summer residence.

-You can read more about my farm by visiting these two blog posts:
+You can read more about my farm by visiting these three posts:

-Growing Up With Air Force Ghosts, the very first blog post I wrote back in October 2013.
+Growing Up With Air Force Ghosts, the very first newsletter I wrote back in October 2013.

 Farmhouse Kitchen, where you can see photos of the interior of the old house, published in March 2019.